 DIALECT OF PRINCE GEORGE’S COUNTY, MD provides artists with the space for expression and the skills for growth as practitioners of the stage arts.
 We understand that for many, a simple opportunity is the much needed bridge that can lead to success, and so we provide not only basic training in these areas, but we partner with additional County organizations in creating avenues & windows that will assist in cultivating full-fledged careers in the arts for both youth and for young adults.

-MI'JAN CREDLE - THE 2019 PRINCE GEORGE'S COUNTY YOUTH POET LAUREATE
+PRECIOUS FOREMAN - THE 2023 PRINCE GEORGE'S COUNTY YOUTH POET LAUREATE

 CONGRATULATIONS ALSO TO OUR NEW YOUTH POET AMBASSADORS

 NOW THE WORK BEGINS as our YPL & Ambassadors begin traveling the county sharing the stage with county officials at festivals, town hall meetings and other community events in need of a youth perspective.
 This is the first step to a professional career as a writer & public speaker - any organizations interested in booking any of our youth poets for any functions, please contact Patrick Washington at 301 237 6684 or Neville Adams at 240 426 2629